Energy-Tweedie: Score meets Score, Energy meets Energy: Tweedie-Like Formula for Gibbs Noise

-We start this section by further specifying the family of $q$ we will be considering from now on: \begin{definition}[Elliptical distribution] We define the noising distribution $q(u)$ to be \emph{Elliptical} if the log-density is proportional to a \emph{potential} $V$ that is a function of a Mahalanobis distance:
+We start this section by further specifying the family of $q$ we will be considering from now on: \begin{definition}[Noise potential and the Gibbs distribution] Let $\gE:\mathbb R^d\to[0,\infty)$ be a measurable and symmetric \textit{noise potential} with $\gE(0)=0$.
+The matched Gibbs distribution is defined as:

-for some $\Sigma \succ 0$, $V:[0, \infty) \rightarrow \mathbb{R}$ differentiable. \end{definition} In machine learning, this distributional form is a version of what is commonly known as an \textit{Energy Model} \citep{murphy_probabilistic_2023}, with the potential in this case being a \textit{central potential} (w.r.t. the Mahalanobis distance).